igorciz777/ATV-Quad-Power-Racing-2-HostFS-Setup/README.md

 # ATV Quad Power Racing 2 HostFS Setup
 Patches and setup required to use Host Filesystem in ATV Quad Power Racing 2 (Playstation 2)

+>[!WARNING]
+>The way patches setup HostFS ingame is probably not the best/intended way so expect lags/crashes

 # Instructions
 ## Extract the game files to a folder.